-NOTE: Do not leave the power supply in the standby mode for longer than 30 minutes in an eight-hour period or more than 15% of the total lamp-on time.
+NOTE: Do not leave the power supply in the standby mode for longer than 30 minutes.
 Prolonged standby periods will shorten the magnetron life.

 Press the On button to enable the UV light.
 The light will turn on instantly but will take approximately 8 seconds to stabilize.
 After the 8 seconds, the system ready output contact (TB1) will close.